Fluency shaping therapy teaches

 Saying “I am an American” normally takes about 1.5 seconds (seven syllables at about five syllables per second).
 By silently pausing two seconds between words, and saying each word normally, the phrase would take about eight seconds.
 That wouldn’t improve your fluency.

-Instead, stretch each vowel a second or two.
-Also stretch voiced consonants (e.g., /m/, /n/, /r/) a little longer than normal, but not as long as vowels.
+Instead, stretch each syllable a second or two.
+Stretch vowels and voiced consonants (e.g., /m/, /n/, /r/).
 Articulate voiceless consonants (e.g., /k/) lightly and quickly, just touching your lips or tongue and then moving to the next voiced sound.

 Join the syllables together, with no breaks or pauses between words.
 The result should sound like:

-Be sure that each syllable is held equally.
+Stretch each syllable equally.
 In other words, “American” should take four times longer to say than “I.” Don’t make “American” the same length as “I.”

-Start holding each syllable for two seconds.
+Start with stretching each syllable two seconds.
 When you’re 100% fluent at two-second stretch you can go to one-second stretch.
 If you stutter even once on one-second stretch, go back to two-second stretch.

 Place one hand on your stomach.
 Breathe so that your hand moves out when you inhale, and in when you exhale.